Active Restoration of Lost Audio Signals Using Machine Learning and Latent Information: Conclusions

 \section{Conclusions}

 The aim of this paper is to put forward a new framework which proposes the fusion of audio dither-based steganography with machine/deep learning for the active reconstruction of lost signals.
-The results show that the proposed solution is feasible and can enhance the reconstruction of lost audio signals (readers may wish to listen to the audio online, see URL in section ~\ref{sec:RD}).
-We conducted experiments on several types of signal drops of [100ms, 300ms], [500ms to 800ms] and [4000ms, 8000ms (shown online)].
+The results show that the proposed solution is feasible and can enhance the reconstruction of lost audio signals (readers may wish to listen to the audio online, see URL in section ~\ref{sec:Results}).
+We conducted experiments on several types of signal drops of (100ms, 300ms), (500ms to 800ms) and (4000ms, 8000ms (shown online)).
 As a proof-of-concept, we can assert that, in general, the LSTM and the RF models are good models to utilise.
 Our approach is not meant to replace current inpainting audio methods but rather to assist them by providing latent side information.
 It can also benefit security systems in protecting audio files from unauthorised manipulation.
-The contribution of this work is twofold: \textemdash{A halftone-based compression and reconstruction (HCR)} \textemdash{Orchestration of the three scientific disciplines: steganography, compression and audio processing.} The paper supplies extensive experiments, which we believe are compelling evidence of the efficacy of our proposed approach, a corollary when combining halftoning, steganography and machine learning.
+The paper supplies extensive experiments, which we believe are compelling evidence of the efficacy of our proposed approach, a corollary when combining halftoning, steganography and machine learning.
 To our knowledge, we found no similar implementation in the literature for audio missing-segment reconstruction.
 Thus, we conclude this paper by stating that the fusion of steganography and state-of-the-art machine learning algorithms can be considered for the active reconstruction of audio signals.
 However, as we pointed out in the discussion section, there is room for enhancement, for example, enhancing the algorithm for inverse-halftoning, which is an ill-posed problem.